xw2519/HLP-Project-2022-Team-8/README-tlp19.md

 1. The function `checkSegmentAngle` is very poorly written, but can simply be removed as it is not used.

+1. The function `removeRedundantSegments` is overall quite poorly written

 1. The function `getSafeDistanceForMove` is uses the similar pattern to check if two floats are equal multiple times.
 We can extract it into a helper function.
 The big match statement can have its cases re-organized to clarify its purpose, and the first match case to check if the wire is Horizontal can also be remove as it not needed.

 1. The function `moveSegment` calls an anonymous funtion that is longer that the rest of the function body.
 It should be extracted into a local function to make the code clearer.